Reference Implementation Notes

 Client registration

-The current reference also supports a protected dynamic registration path:
+The current reference also supports public-client self-registration:

 POST /oauth/register